-Cancer Care is a national nonprofit organization providing free, professional services to anyone affected by cancer.
-Our licensed oncology social workers can help you understand the clinical trial process, provide guidance on coping with potential treatment side effects once the trial begins, and refer you to other valuable informational resources, including:
+Cancer Care® can help.
+We are a national nonprofit organization providing free, professional services to anyone affected by cancer.
+Our licensed oncology social workers can provide support and education, help in navigating the complicated health care system and offer information on support groups and other resources.